Cripps Mission: Causes of failure

-Gupta concludes that documents released in 1970 support a third interpretation.
+Gupta concludes that documents released in 1970 support the second interpretation.
 Messages between Linlithgow and Amery reveal that both of them opposed the Cripps Mission and deliberately undercut Cripps.
 The British government used the Cripps Mission as evidence of its liberal colonial policy, but personal and private correspondence reveals contempt for the mission and elation over its failure.

 Long-term impact

 The long-term significance of the Cripps Mission really became apparent only in the aftermath of the war, as troops were demobilised and sent back home.
 Even Churchill recognised that there could be no retraction of the offer of independence that Cripps had made, but by the end of the war, Churchill was out of power and could do nothing but watch as the new Labour government, led by Clement Attlee, gave India independence.
 That confidence that the British would soon leave was reflected in the readiness with which Congress politicians stood in the elections of 1945–1946 and formed provincial governments.